view all blogs

 How the two halves work together

 What connects the two halves is the space itself.
-The same room that works for a quiet morning coffee works for an evening of cocktails because it was designed with both in mind: the lighting, the layout, the pace of service.
+The same room that works for a quiet morning coffee works for an evening of cocktails because it was designed with both in mind.

 The spaces in between

 One of the things the day-to-night format does well is serve the moments that don't fit neatly elsewhere.
 The mid-afternoon coffee and something sweet.
 The early evening drink before dinner somewhere else.
-The long Saturday that starts with brunch and ends with a cocktail without ever needing to leave.
+The long Saturday that starts with brunch and ends with a glass of wine without ever needing to leave.

 These in-between moments are often the ones people remember most.
 Fable is designed to be good at them.